 If your landlord is absolutely against you breaking the lease, your only remaining option may be to sublease or assign your lease to a new renter.
 Assigning your lease is usually a better option, but it's possible that your landlord will also be against that.
 You might even find that your contract might prohibit subletting, but rental laws in most states give tenants a right to sublet.
 That means that you will always have a legal right to sublet, as long as you follow the proper legal protocol.

 First things first, you want to make sure you're actually legally breaking your lease.
 You can't just get out of a lease by vacating an apartment and not paying.
 And if you've agreed to pay a penalty to legally terminate the contract and you don't pay, that agreement might become void, and you'll be back on the hook for the lease.
 Either way, the consequences of not meeting your contractual obligations are severe.
 Here's what might happen:

 You'll lose your security deposit- Your landlord will almost certainly withhold your security deposit for damaged caused by you not fulfilling your contractual obligations.

-Your landlord can sue you- Your landlord can take legal action and sue you for damages.
+Your landlord can sue you- Your landlord can take legal action and sue you for damages including loss of rent.
 If the landlord wins the lawsuit, you'll be held accountable and liable to pay damages.

-Your credit score might take a hit- If your landlord reports your nonpayment to the credit bureaus or you receive a legal judgment against you, your credit score can take a severe hit.
+Your credit score might take a hit- If your landlord reports your nonpayment to debt collectors or the credit bureaus or if you receive a legal judgment against you, your credit score can take a severe hit.